Shuvom Sadhuka

 Develop new metrics and methods to analyze ML systems themselves.
 Given thorny issues in our data — noisy labels, sparse labels, and so on — it is unsurprising that evaluations of performance are often unreliable.
 On this front, I’ve investigated how to use unlabeled data to estimate performance of models (link) and repurposed sequential hypothesis testing ideas to verify agent trajectories (link).

-I previously interned at Genentech, where I built statistical methods for sequentially monitoring AI agents.
+I previously interned at Genentech, where I built statistical methods for sequentially monitoring AI agents (paper).

 I am grateful for the support of the Hertz Fellowship and the NSF GRFP.
 You can find my CV here.
 I enjoy writing, and you can find my blog posts here.
 You can contact me at ssadhuka [at] mit [dot] edu.